Clarkia, Idaho: Demographics

 The 2000 census recorded a population of 97 with an average household income of $39,375.
 The median age in Clarkia is 37.8 and the average household size is 2.68.
 In 2000 the agriculture industry made up 40.5% of the jobs in the area, while educational, health and social services jobs accounted for the next largest segment at 21.4%.
 Workers for government agencies are the largest class of worker at 47.6%.
 The city shares a K-8 school district with the communities of Avery and Calder.
 Currently, all students attend school in the Deary district.

 Physical geography

 Clarkia is located in a flat meadow area which was created by the Miocene Epoch Lake Clarkia.
-The sediments from this lake contain abundant and well-preserved fossils of mid-Miocene flora and are well exposed at the Fossil Bowl, an open-to-the-public fossil dig and motorcross racetrack located on Highway 3 in Clarkia.
+The sediments from this lake contain abundant and well-preserved fossils of mid-Miocene flora and are well exposed at the Fossil Bowl, an open-to-the-public fossil dig and motocross racetrack located on Highway 3 in Clarkia.
 The West and Middle Forks of the St. Maries River join near Clarkia and run parallel to State Highway 3 in a northwesterly direction to St. Maries.
 The area is on the eastern edge of the Columbia River Plateau and is to the west of the Bitterroot Mountains.